 FS2020 only appears to use four CPU cores heavily while it is running, but it will push your GPU to 100%.
 Personally, I don’t think you really need a 12C/24T or 16C/32T AMD CPU just to run FS2020.
 You may want one for other use cases, but having that many cores doesn’t help FS2020.

 The download for the premium Deluxe Edition of FS2020 is 127GB.
 Having that much content is a good reason to have a PCIe 4.0 NVMe SSD.
 Unfortunately, I don’t really like the existing, 1st Gen PCIe 4.0 NVMe SSD models.
-I would get a Samsung 970 EVO Plus for now, and then upgrade to a Samsung 980 PRO when they are released.
+I would get a Samsung 970 EVO Plus for now, and then upgrade to a Samsung 980 PRO later, as they become more readily available.

 Here is what I recommend for a system that you can build today.